Last updated: February 2026

 Hapn's telematics and GPS tracking solutions help construction professionals like you:

-- Monitor equipment location and usage in real-time
+- Monitor equipment location and usage in real-time via GPS tracking for construction equipment

 - Prevent theft with instant alerts and geofencing